[R.O. 2011 § 710.010; R.O. 2010 § 710.010; Ord. No. 674 §§ 1 — 2, 7-17-2000]

 - A sewer which carries storm water and surface water and drainage, but excludes sewage and industrial wastes, other than unpolluted cooling waters.

-- The Water and Sewer Superintendent of the City or his/her authorized deputy, agent or representative.
+- The Public Works Director of the City or his/her authorized deputy, agent or representative.

 - SUSPENDED SOLIDS